The Divisional Commander for Edinburgh Division is Chief Superintendent Sean Scott.

-Scotland’s capital city of Edinburgh was recently ranked as the safest city in the UK (YouGov poll 2014), and regularly plays host to international sporting and cultural events and celebrations, including the famous Edinburgh Festivals and the International Military Tattoo.
+Scotland’s capital city of Edinburgh was recently ranked as the safest city in the UK (YouGov poll 2014) and regularly plays host to international sporting and cultural events and celebrations, including the famous Edinburgh Fringe Festival and the International Military Tattoo.

 Edinburgh Division covers a large geographic area from Leith in the North of the city to the Pentlands in the South, with a resident population of around 495,000 - swelling to almost double that during the summer months.

 There is a staff of about 1,154 police officers and 96 police staff, which make it is one of the largest police divisions in the UK.

-The Division has aligned with the respective local councils with each having a dedicated Area Commander who has the responsibility for all day-to-day policing functions.
+The Division has aligned with the City of Edinburgh Council's localities, with each of these having a dedicated Area Commander who has the responsibility for all day-to-day policing functions in the area.

 Each area is served by a number of community policing teams.
 These teams are built around the needs of local people.
 They are responsible for responding to calls in the local area, as well as looking for long term solutions to key issues and keeping people safe.